yapsterapp/a-frame/README.md

   (fn [{foo ::load-foo :as coeffects}
        event]
-       ;; uncomment this throw to see error reporting ;; (throw (ex-info "boo" {}))
+       ;; uncomment this throw to see error reporting in action ;; (throw (ex-info "boo" {}))
     {:api/response {:foo foo}}))